World Journal of Case Reports and Clinical Images

 zone, a submersible hundreds of feet underwater filmed an unusual fruit-colored

-and the other large, bulbous and yellow.
+the other large, bulbous and yellow.

 Oblivious to the video camera, the